fusepoolP3/p3-wp1-deliverables/d11-deliverable.md

 Fusepool P3 aims at bringing the presented use cases into the reality.
 To do this we need to make sure that the platform provides the necessary features and usability so that PAT, RET and other stakeholders can use the Fusepool P3 platform in their environment.

-To get there, Fusepool P3 is using an agile development model which is oriented at the Scrum[^scrum] methodology.
+To get there, Fusepool P3 is using an agile development model that is oriented at the Scrum[^scrum] methodology.
 A rough development roadmap was presented and agreed on at the Salzburg project meetup in May 2014.
 The roadmap is based on The Go Product Roadmap[^goroadmap] and defines the following milestones.

 The roadmap is permanent work in progress and gets updated accordingly.
 Based on WP1 requirements outlined in this document, the WP1 team fills the Fusepool P3 Jira Backlog[^p3jira] with user stories and defines Scrum sprints with the developers.